jaimejim/lecture/src/coapdiscovery.md

 ### Registration

 After discovering the RD a CoAP device can register its resources in it.
-A minimal registration will contain some endpoint identifier `ep`, the content format identifier which is `40` in this case (i.e. [`application/link-format`](https://www.iana.org/assignments/core-parameters/core-parameters.xhtml)) as well as a series of links resources that the endpoint wants to register.
+A minimal registration will contain some endpoint identifier `ep`, the content format identifier which is `40` in this case (i.e., [`application/link-format`](https://www.iana.org/assignments/core-parameters/core-parameters.xhtml)) as well as a series of links resources that the endpoint wants to register.

 ```md
 REQ: POST coap://rd.jaime.win/rd?ep=node1